ilchen/cryptopals/README.md

 This is by far the most interesting and gratifying part of the exercise where all the earlier building blocks come together.
 I start with generating random bytes of plaintext.
 How long should the plaintext be to mount an existential forgery on GHASH with a 32 bit tag?
 Ideally it should be 2<sup>33</sup> blocks long.
 This will however be too much, namely 128 GB.
-So we will need to go for 2<sup>17</sup> blocks, which is 2 MB, this will let us assuredly zero out 16 bits of ciphertext differnces.
+So we will need to go for 2<sup>17</sup> blocks, which is 2 MiB, this will let us assuredly zero out 16 bits of ciphertext differnces.
 We then expect to zero out another 16 bits by trial and error.
 As Niels puts it:
 > This, in turn, ensures us that the first 16 bits of the authentication tag will not change if we apply the differences D<sub>i</sub> to the ciphertext.
 With only 16 effective authentication bits left, we have a 2<sup>−16</sup> chance of a successful